-- 1. Loss of Privileges.
-Examples are barring a pupil from their form room at lunchtime, separating them from their friends for a specified period of time, not allowing them to take part in an enrichment activity etc. - 2.
-Community Service.
-Pupils may be required to help the midday assistant wash utensils and wipe tables,or to pick up litter, help sort through lost property, carry out departmental filing etc. - 3.
-Placed on Report.
+2. Community Service.
+Pupils may be required to help the midday assistant wash utensils and wipe tables, pick up litter, help sort through lost property, carry out departmental filing etc.

+- 3. Placed on Report.
 A girl may be placed on report in order to monitor her behaviour or submission and completion of school work.
 This will normally be for a set period of time. - 4.
 Confiscation.
-Items which are not permitted in class are which are judged to be contributing to poor behaviour or otherwise undermining the educational practices of the school will be confiscated.
-These will be retained for as long as the school judges it necessary.
+Items which are not permitted in class are which are judged to be contributing to poor behaviour or otherwise undermining the educational practises of the school will be confiscated.
+These will usually be returned to the student at the end of the day, but may be retained for longer if the school judges it necessary to do so.
 Whilst the school will endeavour to take care of confiscated items, it is not liable for any damage or loss that may occur (Section 94 of the Education And Inspections Act 2006).